flozero/react-forms-comparaison/readme.md

 - 266 contributors
 - youtube channel: https://www.youtube.com/@bluebill1049

-Documentation:

-Relative experience:

-- [Form builder with a GUI](https://www.react-hook-form.com/form-builder/).
-Interesting but don't show advanced pattern like email if you start from 0 on the form builder.
-- examples come with some good accessibility examples

 Advanced features:

 - you can build your own inputs and connect them with functions from react hook form.

 #### Performance

+Hard to validate performance.
+But the lib is providing a devtool extension to evaluate the performance of your forms. https://www.react-hook-form.com/dev-tools/

 #### Accessibility

+The library is providing some example with accessbility improvment in the form.
+It doesn't give you much more but its fine as it sounds better for the app to handle accessibliity the way they want.
+But appreciate the few examples.

 #### Dev experience

+So far the dev experience was great.
+Fast setup and working example

+- [Form builder with a GUI](https://www.react-hook-form.com/form-builder/).
+Interesting but don't show advanced pattern like email if you start from 0 on the form builder.
+- examples come with some good accessibility examples
+- The doc is well structured and have a lot of advanced pattern examples to work with.
+- A lot of code example cookbook on their github https://github.com/react-hook-form/react-hook-form/tree/master/examples

 ### Formik